agenium-scale/boost.simd/doc/main.md

 =========
 @tableofcontents

-Welcome to the world of portable, hassle free SIMD programming! **bSIMD** was developed to simplify the difficult, tedious and error-prone process of developing SIMD programs. **bSIMD** is designed to seamlessly integrate into existing projects so that you can quickly and easily start developing high performance, portable and future proof software.
+Welcome to the world of portable, hassle free SIMD programming! **Boost.SIMD** was developed to simplify the difficult, tedious and error-prone process of developing SIMD programs. **Boost.SIMD** is designed to seamlessly integrate into existing projects so that you can quickly and easily start developing high performance, portable and future proof software.

 @section main-what What is SIMD?